Mediterranean tropical-like cyclone: 2020-present

+Medicane Ianos

 On 14 September 2020, a low-pressure area began to develop over the Gulf of Sidra, quickly developing in the coming hours while slowly moving northwest with a wind speed of around 50 km/h.
 By 15 September, it had intensified to 65 km/h with a minimum pressure of 1010 hPa, with further development predicted over the coming days.
 The cyclone had strong potential to become tropical over the next several days due to warm sea temperatures of 27 to 28 C in the region.
 Weather models predicted that it would likely hit the west coast of Greece on 17 or 18 September.
 Ianos gradually intensified over the Mediterranean Sea, acquiring an eye-like feature.
 Ianos made landfall on Greece at peak intensity on 03:00 UTC on 18 September, with winds peaking near 160 km/h and a minimum central pressure estimated at 984.3 hPa, equivalent to a minimal Category 2 hurricane.

 Greece assigned the system the name "Ianos" (Ιανός), sometimes anglicized to "Janus", while the German weather service used the name "Udine"; the Turkish used "Tulpar", and the Italians "Cassilda".
 As Ianos passed to the south of Italy on 16 September, it produced heavy rain across the southern part of the country and in Sicily.
 As much as 35 mm of rain was reported in Reggio Calabria, more than the city's normal monthly rainfall.

 Ianos left four dead people and one missing, in addition to strong tides in Ionian islands such as Kefalonia, Zakynthos, Ithaca and Lefkada, and 120 km/h winds at Karditsa which brought down trees and power lines, and caused landslides.